openebs-archive/openebs-docs/docs/uninstall.md

 The recommended steps to uninstall the OpenEBS cluster gracefully is as follows.

 - Delete all the OpenEBS PVCs that were created.
-You can check the status of PVC using the following command
+You can check the status of PVC using the following command.

   ```
-  kubectl get pvc
+  kubectl get pvc -n <namespace>
   ```

   There should not have any entries of OpenEBS PVC.

-- Delete all the SPCs (In case of cStor storage engine)
+- Delete all the SPCs (In case of cStor storage engine).
+You can check the status of SPC using the following command.

   ```
-  kubectl get spc -n openebs
+  kubectl get spc
   ```

   There should not have any entries of OpenEBS SPC.

-- Ensure that no volume or pool pods are in terminating state .
+- Ensure that no OpenEBS volume or pool pods are in terminating state .
 You can check the running status of Pods using the following command.

   ```
   kubectl get pods -n <openebs namespace>